 If your organisation meets the legislative requirements, applicants should satisfy themselves as to their organisation's ability to meet the terms and conditions set out in the MRFF Funding Agreement before proceeding with certification for MRFF EO status.
 Grant Opportunity Guidelines are published with each grant opportunity at GrantConnect.
 Grant Opportunity Guidelines are unique to every grant opportunity and may contain additional, grant opportunity specific terms and conditions that EOs should be aware of.

-A template MRFF Funding Agreement (PDF 820 KB).
+A template MRFF Funding Agreement is available in the Downloads section below.

 Applying for Eligible Organisation status